MiguelChan/BakeryWebsite/README.md

       * `Models`: UI Models, they should be exported by a barrel file (`index.ts`).
       * `Utils`: UI Utils, they should be exported by a barrel file (`index.ts`).

+### Building the Dockerfile

+Whenever your want to test the whole WebApp suite, you need to build the Docker image-file.
+In order to do so, follow these easy steps to generate a Docker Image and use it in your Docker-Desktop App.

+* `docker build -t website-app:<PutAVersionInHere> .`: This will generate a Docker image that can be mounted and ready to be used.
+* Now you can mount the image and start testing it.